| Internet-Draft | Mission Mandate | August 2026 |

 the approved Mission Intent and consented Authority Set under their

-integrity anchors, the Subject and Approver, the agent client_id,
+was submitted, under its own), the Subject and Approver, the agent

-the derivation policy_version, and the mission_expiry.
+the derivation policy_version, and the expiry.
 Those facts

 live on the Mission record, held by the Mission Issuer; a derived